-Among Greens voters, higher superannuation contribution is the most popular choice, with 32.8% support, followed by increasing the rate of the age pension at 27%.
-At just 5.1%, support for working longer is lowest among Greens voters, while 10.9% would like to see further tax concessions on superannuation.
-Almost a quarter of Greens voters, 24.1%, are unsure.
+Among Greens voters, higher superannuation contribution is the most popular choice, with 32.1% support, followed by increasing the rate of the age pension at 23.0%.
+At just 9.1%, support for working longer is lowest among Greens voters, while 18.2% would like to see further tax concessions on superannuation, almost double last year's result of 10.9%.
+17.7% of Greens voters are unsure about this issue.

-Labor voters also favour higher super contributions, with 34.6% opting for this choice, just ahead of 32.6% who would prefer to increase the rate of the age pension.
-Just 5.7% of Labor voters believe the route to better retirement incomes is working longer, while 8% support further tax concessions on superannuation.
-Just under 1 in 5, or 19.1%, of ALP voters are uncertain about this issue.
+Labor voters favour higher super contributions and increasing the rate of the aged pension at 30.5% and 30.9%, respectively.
+Labor voters are least likely to support working longer at 5.7%, while 16.7% support further tax concessions on superannuation.
+16.2% of Labor voters are unsure about this issue.

-Interestingly, given the apparent hostility to universal superannuation among some Government MPs and Senators, the option of higher superannuation contributions is easily the most popular option among Coalition voters, with more than a third (36.3%) nominating this as their preferred option for increasing retirement incomes.
-A quarter of these voters would rather see the age pension increased (25.2%), while 12.1% support further tax concessions on superannuation.
-Just over 1 in 10 (11.9%) of Coalition voters believe retirement incomes should be bolstered by people working longer, and 14.5% are unsure.
+Interestingly, given the apparent hostility to universal superannuation among some Opposition MPs and Senators, the option of higher superannuation contributions is almost the most popular option among Coalition voters, with more than a quarter (26.6%) nominating this as their preferred option for increasing retirement incomes.
+A quarter of these voters would rather see the age pension increased (25.2%), while 20.1% support further tax concessions on superannuation.
+Just over 1 in 10 (12.6%) of Coalition voters believe retirement incomes should be bolstered by people working longer, and 12.7% are unsure.